 About the Department

-The Learning Support Department is housed within Taunton House which is centrally located and easily accessible for all.
-The department is well resourced and includes four separate teaching areas, one of which contains an interactive whiteboard.
-The Head of Department has an office located within Taunton House.
-The facility is used for both one-to-ones and the teaching of small group of students.
+The Learning Support Department is housed within the Taunton House which is centrally located and easily accessible for all.
+The department is well resourced and includes four separate teaching areas, two of which contain an interactive whiteboard.
+The Head of Department is located within Taunton House.

-This department operates an open door policy and students, parents and colleagues alike are all very welcome to call in for a chat or to seek advice whenever they feel the need.
+This department operates an open door policy, students and colleagues are welcome to call in for a conversation or to seek advice whenever they feel the need.
 We do ask for parents/carers to call or email the SENDCo or Deputy Head of Learning Support in advance to arrange a meeting; and our SENDCo will happily accommodate this.
 There is also a dedicated Learning Support section in the School’s Library where colleagues and students alike will find information on a wide range of learning difficulties.

 In the last full OFSTED inspection the following observations were made by the inspectors: